 Presentations

-Apart from study days which I speak at regularly around the country, I sometimes present at large travel related meetings both in the UK and abroad.
+Apart from study days which I used to speak at regularly around the country, I sometimes presented at large travel related meetings both in the UK and abroad.
 Here are handouts of those presentations in case you attended one and wanted to review the information delivered – just click on the chosen image below!
-Please note, they were up to date at the time and date of the presentation but facts may have been superseded since that time.
+Please note, they were up to date at the time and date of the presentation, but many facts may have been superseded since that time.

 October 2016.
 Best Practice in Nursing Conference at the National Exhibition Centre (NEC) in Birmingham